FlowersLib Logo

 Flower Language of Roses

-Blue-purple roses represent rarity and preciousness.
+Blue-purple roses convey rarity and preciousness.

-Orange-yellow roses represent youthfulness and beauty.
+Orange-yellow roses symbolize youthfulness and beauty.

 Green-white roses symbolize innocence, simplicity, or a pure heart.

-Bicolor roses represent contradiction or having multiple interests.
+Bicolor roses represent contradiction or diverse interests.